-The capital of Argentina is a great place to visit, but let’s admit it: it can get overwhelming, especially in the summer when it gets terribly hot and sticky.
-The good news is that there are a bunch of good places that you can reach easily to spend a day away from the chaos.
-Some of these places will give you insights into the local culture and way of life away from the city.
-Others will conquer you with their natural, lush beauty or their interesting history.
+The capital of Argentina is a great place to visit, but I will be honest: it can get overwhelming, especially in the summer when it gets terribly hot and sticky.
+The good news is that there are a bunch of good places that you can easily reach on day trips from Buenos Aires to spend a day away from the chaos.

-In this post, I highlight the best places to visit on day trips, sharing practical information and useful tips to help you make the most of your day.
+In this post, I highlight the best places to visit on day trips from Buenos Aires and share practical information and useful travel tips for Argentina to help you make the most of your day.

-11 Great Day Trips From Buenos Aires
+14 Great Day Trips From Buenos Aires

 Tigre

-Tigre easily win the first place for best out-of-town destination.
 It is a truly pleasant small town about 35 km (21.7 miles) from Buenos Aires, equally appreciated by tourists and Portenos who typically go there for the weekend as it is way more relaxed than the capital – in fact, some even took the step of completely moving there!

 There are many nice things to do to keep entertained in Tigre.
 The most enjoyable one is going on a cruise along the waterways, through the thick jungle, to admire the glorious mansions that have been built there.
 You can hop on one of the boats departing regularly from the Estacion Fluvial or even kayak if you are up for it.

 Tigre Art Museum is another nice place to visit, located in a fabulous building.
-Make sure to also hop to the market at the Puerto de Frutos for some souvenirs and, if you want to learn how to master the art of mate, consider visiting the small but well curated Mate Museum.
+Make sure to also hop to the market at the Puerto de Frutos for some souvenirs, and if you want to learn how to master the art of mate, consider visiting the small but well-curated Mate Museum.

 Colonia del Sacramento (Uruguay)

-One of the nicest places to visit close to Buenos Aires is the absolutely charming Colonia del Sacramento, in Uruguay.
 This small colonial town was founded in 1680 by the Portuguese and was often contended due to its favorable position on the Rio de la Plata.
-It is a truly pleasant place to explore for a day (or more, if you have time).
+It is a truly pleasant place to explore for a day (or more if you have time).

 Montevideo (Uruguay)

-Among the sights you should not miss in Montevideo, there are Plaza Indipendencia and Palacio Salvo.
-Make sure to go for a walk around the Old City – it actually is rather small.
-Yet, the two most enjoyable things to do are eating at Mercado del Puerto (though don’t go there looking for vegan food as we are talking a real meat feast here!) and walking along the Rambla – in fact, you may even rent a bike to explore a bit further.
+Yet, the two most enjoyable things to do are eating at Mercado del Puerto (though don’t go there looking for vegan food—we are talking a real meat feast here!) and walking along the Rambla—in fact, you may even rent a bike to explore a bit further.

 The easiest way to get from Buenos Aires to Montevideo is by ferry with BuqueBus.
-The fast ferry takes around 2 hours and 15 minutes and you can book it online.
+The fast ferry takes around 2 hours and 15 minutes, and you can book it online.
 Book well ahead for the best rates.

 An Estancia

-Some of the best day trips are to nearby estancias – ranches where you can truly experience the most traditional culture of Argentina, learning the skills of a gaucho.
-You will be riding horses; eating plenty of empanadas; enjoy a proper Argentine asado (barbecue).- but more than anything else, you will be in the countryside, away from the chaos of the city and in a wholly different environment.
+You will ride horses, eat plenty of empanadas, and enjoy a proper Argentine asado (barbecue).
+But more than anything else, you will be in the countryside, away from the chaos of the city, and in a wholly different environment.

 Play Polo

-One of the most fun day trips from Buenos Aires that will at the same time take you away from the city and introduce you to a new sport is a polo experience.
-Though this sport sounds very much British, it was actually first introduced in Argentina as early as the 1800s and it became part of the local culture, to the point that nowadays some of the best polo players are actually from Argentina.
+One of the most fun day trips from Buenos Aires that will take you away from the city and introduce you to a new sport is a polo experience.
+Though this sport sounds very much British, it was first introduced in Argentina as early as the 1800s.

 San Antonio de Areco

-About 115 km (83.8 miles) from the Argentine capital, San Antonio de Areco is actually a world apart.
 This small rural town is one of the best places to visit on day trips from Buenos Aires.
-If you happen to be in Argentina in November, make sure to visit on El Dia de la Tradicion (Tradition Day), when every gaucho in the area parades his horses in the city – it is quite a show to watch.
+If you happen to be in Argentina in November, make sure to visit El Dia de la Tradicion (Tradition Day), when every gaucho in the area parades his horses in the city – it is quite a show to watch.

 If you go on a different day, you will still find this a pleasant place to explore, with nice shops and a nice retro feeling.